Karitham/cert-manager-webhook-variomedia/README.md

 webhook to complete ACME challenge validations and obtain certificates.

 The Variomedia AG webhook implementation is based on the example webhook provided by the cert-manager project (https://github.com/cert-manager/webhook-example).
+Also, inspiration was taken from an implementation for the old Variomedia "provider API", which can be found at https://github.com/jheyduk/cert-manager-webhook-variomedia.

 ### Using your own repository

-The GitHub version of the Variomedia webhook implementation is focussed on providing an implementation in a decentral container registry, i.e. "Harbor".
+The GitHub version of the Variomedia webhook implementation is currently focussed on providing an implementation in a decentral container registry, i.e. "Harbor".
 The Docker image is currently *not* published on docker.io.
+This may change at a later time.

 #### Running the test suite